Warriors RC: Women

 Since 2018 Warriors Women's teams have been collaborating with Linna RC and playing under the team name 'WarriorsLinna', or short 'WaLi'.
 In the 2022 season, WaLi won at least one game against every competing ladies team in Finnish Rugby, 15s and 7s combined.
+In 2023, the team qualified for the championship final for the first time in 8 years.